caiocvelasco/snowflake-fundamentals-data-engineering/README.md

    - [2.4 Streams - Tracking Table Changes (Change Data Capture)](#24-streams---tracking-table-changes-change-data-capture)
    - [2.5 Tasks - Scheduling & Automation](#25-tasks---scheduling--automation)

+**Block 3 - Data Ingestion & Orchestration**

 3. [S3 Integration & Data Loading](#3-s3-integration--data-loading)

 4. [Matillion Orchestration & ELT Design](#4-matillion-orchestration--elt-design)

+---

+## 0. What to Expect

+This guide follows the natural flow of a modern data platform - from **how Snowflake works under the hood**, to **how we build and automate transformations**, and finally **how we ingest and orchestrate data end to end**.

+---

+# Block 1 - A bit of DevOps & Architecture
+Understanding how Snowflake works under the hood - its architecture, performance layers, and optimization principles.

+---

+### 1. Snowflake Architecture & Performance Fundamentals
+We begin with the *foundations*.
+Before building any pipeline, we must understand how Snowflake actually runs queries - its three-layer architecture (storage, compute, and cloud services), how data is partitioned, cached, secured, and optimized.
+This section builds the mental model every engineer needs to reason about performance and cost.

+---

+### 2. Procedural SQL, Streams & Tasks
+Once we know how Snowflake executes queries, we move into *building logic*.
+Here we learn how to:
+- Write data transformation logic inside Snowflake (procedures and scripting)
+- Apply incremental patterns with `MERGE`
+- Detect changes automatically with **Streams (CDC)**
+- Automate everything with **Tasks**
+In other words, this section turns Snowflake from a query engine into a full **data-transformation and automation platform**.

+---

+### 3. S3 Integration & Data Loading
+Until now, we’ve assumed data already existed inside Snowflake tables.
+In reality, most data originates elsewhere - in raw CSVs, JSON API dumps, Parquet datasets, or partner S3 feeds.
+This section shows **how to connect Snowflake to external storage (S3)** and **load data efficiently and securely** into internal tables - the ingestion bridge between the outside world and your analytical layer.

+---

+### 4. Matillion Orchestration & ELT Design
+Finally, once ingestion and transformation logic are ready, we bring everything together under a governed orchestration layer.
+Here we see how Matillion can visually model ELT flows, manage dependencies, and deploy jobs that tie ingestion, transformation, and scheduling into a cohesive, maintainable pipeline.

+---

+> Think of these four sections as consecutive layers of maturity:
+> **Architecture → Transformation → Ingestion → Orchestration.**
+> By the end, you’ll understand not only *how Snowflake works*, but *how to operate it as a complete data platform*.
 ---

 ## 1. Snowflake Architecture & Performance Fundamentals